Amlanb/Netlfix_SQL_Project/README.md

 # Netlfix_SQL_Project
-# Analysis on Movies and TV Showa
+# Analysis on Movies and TV Show